 This morning we complete our journey to the doorstep of Mikumi National Park.
 Mikumi ranks as the fourth largest park in Tanzania, but forms part of a 75 000 square kilometre wilderness that centres on Selous, Africa’s largest game reserve.
 Abutting the northern border of this vast wilderness, Mikumi offers us an opportunity for an afternoon of game viewing.

 Dar es Salaam

-Today we continue onwards to the bustling port of Dar es Salaam, where you tour will come to an end upon arrival in the city.
-Tonight we have an opportunity to enjoy dinner out on the town as a final farewell to your fellow travellers.
+Today we continue onwards, travelling towards the busy port city of Dar es Salaam, where you tour will come to an end upon arrival.

 Listed below are activities and highlights that form part of an "Optional Activity Package".
 You will need to purchase this package if you would like to partake in what we consider to be "essential activities" on our tours.
 The Activity Package has been written into the itinerary of the tour so please keep this in mind as if you don't book the package, the activities won't be included.
 We suggest that you prebook and prepay for your Activity Package to ensure availability.